FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/user.js`

 In the callback from the `/introspect` request, we'll parse the body into usable JSON and check that `active` value.
-If it's good, we'll make the `/registration` request, which requires a User ID (`sub` in OAuth jargon) and our Application ID.
+If it's good, we'll go ahead and make the `/registration` request, which requires a User ID (`sub` in OAuth jargon) and our Application ID—we need both, because one user can have different data in each FusionAuth application.

-Note that `/registration` doesn't actually require an Access Token—this specific data can be accessed for a logged-out user, because it is public information.
-It's up to the design of your app whether or not you want to check for an active Access Token before calling `/registration`.
+Note that this step doesn't actually require an Access Token—the data from `/registration` can be accessed for a logged-out user.
+You could use this endpoint to show info on a user's profile or other public page.
+For that reason, you shouldn't use registration to store a user's protected resources.

 ```js
 ...